Current Ongoing Projects:

 M: mail@studiobonfim.com

-Michael Hafner, Arqto Dipl.-Ing., is an architect in Vienna and Porto.
-He studied at the Graz University of Technology and at the Faculdade de Arquitectura da Universidade do Porto.
-After graduating, he worked in various architectural offices in Austria, such as ARTEC Architekten.
-Since 2022, he has been teaching and researching at the Institut für Entwerfen im Bestand und Denkmalpflege at the Graz University of Technology.
-Alongside this, he has been working with Katharina Hohenwarter as Studio Bonfim since 2019.
-He became a member of the association for architectural research Diskursiv in 2021 and was awarded with the Start Scholarship for Architecture and Design in 2023.M: hafner@studiobonfim.com
+Michael Hafner, Arqto Dipl.-Ing., is an architect based in Vienna and Porto.
+He studied architecture at Graz University of Technology and at the Faculdade de Arquitectura da Universidade do Porto.
+After completing his studies, he worked in several architectural offices in Austria, including ARTEC Architekten.
+Since 2022, he has been teaching and conducting research at the Institut für Entwerfen im Bestand und Denkmalpflege at Graz University of Technology.
+Alongside this academic work, he has collaborated with Katharina Hohenwarter as Studio Bonfim since 2019.
+In 2021, he joined the architectural research association Diskursiv, and in 2023, he was awarded the Start Scholarship for Architecture and Design.

 Exhibitions, Publications (a selection)